laginha/django-alo-forms/README.md

     form = BookForm(request.GET)
     if form.is_valid():
         # form.parameters is like form.cleaned_data but
-        # with aliases applied and without empty values
+        # with lookups applied and without empty values
         Book.objects.filter(**form.parameters)
         ...
     ...